liamor2/Ecocovoit/WorkLog.md

 - Added the vehicle collection to the db_init.js file.
 - Added the vehicle.js file to the routes folder.
 - Added the vehicle routes to the app.js file.
+- Integration of a Swagger documentation for the API.